nexoedge/nexoedge/CONFIG.md

 ## Configuration Files

-Nexoedge has essential four configuration files:
+Nexoedge has four configuration files:

-- `general.ini`: Configurations required by all entities
+- `general.ini`: Configurations required by all entities.
-- `proxy.ini`: Configurations required by `proxy` and `ncloud-reporter`
+- `proxy.ini`: Configurations required by `proxy` and `ncloud-reporter`.
-- `agent.ini`: Configurations required by `agent`
+- `agent.ini`: Configurations required by `agent`.
-- `storage_class.ini`: Configuration of the classes of storage required by `proxy`
+- `storage_class.ini`: Configurations of storage policies required by `proxy`.

 Proxy (`proxy`), agent (`agent`) and reporter (`ncloud_reporter`) search the directories in the following order for the configuration files: